 Learning Theory of Addiction

 Classical conditioning occurs when we get habituated with one drug in the combination of another activity.
-For example, smoking a cigarette whenever we have something complicated or creative to do or drinking alcohol whenever we have a long days work.
+For example, smoking a cigarette whenever we have something complicated or creative to do or drinking alcohol whenever we have a long day of work.

 Operant Conditioning is formed by a system of reward and punishment.
 When our first experience is rewarding one we are most likely to return to it and slowly we get addicted.

-Psychologists say our family and loved ones play important role in curing this kind of addiction.
+Psychologists say our family and loved ones play an important role in curing this kind of addiction.
 Since this addiction work on reward and punishment mechanism the loved ones need to stop shielding a person from bad consequences of the addiction.
 Similarly, healthy habits may be encouraged to boost their morale and this behaviour by our near and dear ones help us recover from addiction.

 The bad habits of social learning can also be unlearned by taking cues from other good habits by others around us.
 For this, we may get associated with people without those bad habits.